mongodb/docs/source/tutorial/deploy-replica-set.rst

 capacity to host many distributed read operations.
-While MongoDB's replica set functionality provides a great deal of flexibility and specific definable node behaviors or types, it's best to avoid this additional complexity unless the functionality is required.
+While MongoDB's replica set functionality provides a great deal of flexibility and specific definable node behaviors or types, it's best to avoid this additional complexity your application requires the functionality.

 Requirements
 ------------